 • Manage stress using meditation and breathwork: Taking 5-25 minutes out of your day to practice some relaxation techniques like meditation or breathwork can combat stress and brain fog and give you a boost of natural energy.

-Member Tip: Using the Explore tab on your Oura App, you can follow guided meditations and breathwork practices — while your heart rate and HRV are monitored to give you real-time feedback on how your body is responding.
+Member Tip: Access Explore content on your Oura App to follow guided meditations and breathwork practices.
+Your heart rate and HRV are monitored to give you real-time feedback on how your body is responding.

 READ MORE: Tired but Can’t Sleep?
 Here Are 5 Possible Reasons Why